esl/MongooseIM/doc/modules/mod_muc_log.md

 * **Default:** `"html"`
 * **Example:** `file_format = "html"`

-Speficies the format of output files:
+Specifies the format of output files:

 * `"html"`: The output is a fancy-formatted HTML page.
 * `"plaintext"`: Just a text file, better suited for processing than HTML.